-But she’s not ready to face him just yet, she needs to think this over, come to terms with this information before letting him in.
+She knows he’s sincere, but she’s not ready to face him just yet.
+She needs to think this over, come to terms with this overload of information before letting him in.
 Her heart beats so fast it almost hurts.
 Fear?
-Maybe…
+And something else.

-She can hear his footsteps fading in the corridor, and she feels a stab of disappointment.
-She closes her eyes, feeling them burn from holding back her tears… Derek… Thoughts are hurtling in her head.
+With a stab of disappointment she hears his footsteps fading in the corridor.
+She closes her eyes, but they only burn more from held back tears… Derek… Thoughts are hurtling in her head.
 Derek… Who is he?
 What is he?
 A werewolf?
-Her mind screams “NO” because she doesn’t want him to be a… a “monster”!
+Her mind screams “NO” because she doesn’t want him to be a… a monster.

-She’s not the only one who can’t fall asleep.
-Derek just lies and stares at the bulk bed above him with unblinking eyes.
+She’s not the only one who’s pondering the happenings that evening.
+Derek can’t fall asleep, he just lies staring at the bulk bed above him with unblinking eyes.

 ‘Don’t worry, bro.’
 Teddy’s reassuring voice comes from the darkness above.
 ‘She’ll come around…’

-But he doesn’t get much sleep.
-Before the sun gets up he’s already out in the woods.
-Teddy comes looking for him around dinner time, and finds him in the barn, letting off steam working the punching bag.
+He goes looking for Derek again after school, finding him in the barn where he’s letting off steam working the punching bag.
 Teddy sits on a hay bale for a while, watching his brother circling, kicking and striking.
 Derek slams his feet into the heavy sand sack, making the whole contraption sway.
 A series of flowing but violent punches are rapidly following.
 The only sound in the barn is the loud crack of the blows and Derek’s ragged breathing.

 ‘You have to eat.’